A guide to regulations small businesses need to know in 2026, including Employment Rights Act and Making Tax Digital

 taking industrial action

-SMEWeb will be covering the implementation of the Employment Rights Act throughout 2026 and beyond.
+SMEWeb is covering the implementation of the Employment Rights Act throughout 2026 and beyond.
 Read government guidance here.

 Autumn 2026: Digital Markets, Competition and Consumers Act 2024 (DMCCA)